Codecademy/docs/content/uiux/concepts/user-research/user-research.md

 ---
 Title: 'User Research'
 Description: 'User research is the systematic study of target users of a product or interface to understand their behaviours, needs, and motivations.
-User research can inform decisions at every stage of the design process.
+User research can inform decisions at every stage of the design process.'
 Subjects:
   - 'Web Design'
 Tags: